-(2)(a) Instructional and noninstructional personnel who are hired to fill positions requiring direct contact with students in any district school system or laboratory school shall, upon employment, file a complete set of fingerprints taken by an authorized law enforcement officer or an employee of the school or district who is trained to take fingerprints.
+- (2)(a) Instructional and noninstructional personnel who are hired to fill positions requiring direct contact with students in any district school system or laboratory school shall, upon employment, file a complete set of finger-prints taken by an authorized law enforcement officer or an employee of the school or district who is trained to take fingerprints.
 These fingerprints shall be submitted to the Department of Law Enforcement for state processing and to the Federal Bureau of Investigation for federal processing.
 The Such new employees shall be on probationary status pending fingerprint processing and determination of compliance with standards of good moral character.
-Employees found through fingerprint processing to have been convicted of a crime involving moral turpitude shall not be employees terminated because of their criminal record shall have the right to appeal such decisions.
-The cost of the fingerprint processing may be borne by the district school board or the employee.

-231.045 Periodic criminal history record checks.-In cooperation with the Florida Department of Law Enforcement, the department may shall have the authority to periodically perform a criminal history record check on individuals who hold a certificate pursuant to s.
-231.17.

-231.085 Duties of principals.-

-(1) A district school board shall employ, through written contract, public school principals who shall supervise the operation and management of the schools and property as the district school board determines necessary.

-(2) The principal is responsible for recommending to the superintendent of schools the employment of instructional personnel to be assigned to the school to which the principal is assigned.

-(3) Each principal is responsible for the performance of all personnel employed by the district school board and assigned to the school to which the principal is assigned.
+Employees found through fingerprint processing to have been convicted of a crime involving moral turpitude shall not be employed in any position requiring direct contact with students.
+Probationary employees terminated because of their criminal record shall have the right to appeal such decisions.
+The cost of the fingerprint processing may be borne by the district school board or the employee. - Section 9.
+Section 231.045, Florida Statutes, is amended to read: - 231.045 Periodic criminal history record checks.-In cooperation with the Florida Department of Law Enforcement, the department may shall have the authority to periodically perform a criminal history record check on individuals who hold a certificate pursuant to s.
+231.17. - Section 10.
+Section 231.085, Florida Statutes, is amended to read: - 231.085 Duties of principals.- - (1) A district school board shall employ, through written contract, public school principals who shall supervise the operation and management of the schools and property as the district school board determines necessary. - (2) The principal is responsible for recommending to the superintendent of schools the employment of instructional personnel to be assigned to the school to which the principal is assigned. - (3) Each principal is responsible for the performance of all personnel employed by the district school board and assigned to the school to which the principal is assigned.
 The principal shall faithfully and effectively apply the personnel assessment system approved by the district school board pursuant to s.
-231.29.

-(4) Each principal shall assist the teachers within the school to use student assessment data, as measured by student learning gains pursuant to s.
+231.29. - (4) Each principal shall assist the teachers within the school to use student assessment data, as measured by student learning gains pursuant to s.
 229.57, for self-evaluation.